-In 2015 and 2016, a number of regional case studies toward policy outcomes will be were completed, and additionally, the project focused on supporting global partners, working on global foresight studies, capacity development and synthesizing insights across the regions for global-level planning.
+In 2015 and 2016, a number of regional case studies toward policy outcomes were completed, and additionally, the project focused on supporting global partners, working on global foresight studies, capacity development and synthesizing insights across the regions for global-level planning.

 As CCAFS moves into Phase II in 2017 and beyond, the scenarios project will shift its focus toward more of an emphasis on food and nutrition security as part of an overall attempt to take a more systems-level view of policies and institutions.